 Below is a close-up of the Koutoubia Mosque that can be seen in the background of both photos above.
 The mosque dates back to the 12th century.

 UPDATE: We just learned that the Argana Café was the victim of a bombing attack in April 2011.
 Our hearts go out to the victims.

 This article was posted on Thursday, June 9th, 2011 at 12:47 pm and is filed under Countries & Cultures, Marrakesh, Morocco, Morocco, Photos, Photos, Photos of Places, Traveling.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “The Mosque at the End of the World in Morocco”